KamRoki/KamRoki/README.md

+# Data Scientist and PhD Candidate 💻
-# Hi there 👋 My name is Kamil.
-I'm Data Scientist and PhD Candidate 💻
+Hi there 👋 My name is Kamil.
+I'm a PhD Candidate in Physics and a Data Scientist in Luqam.

 ## Contact me:
 * Linkedin: www.linkedin.com/in/kamroki